AndreAugusto11/cacti/packages/cactus-plugin-satp-hermes/src/main/go/generated/gateway-client/docs/OracleRegisterRequestOracleRegisterRequestParameter.md

 HasDestinationContract returns a boolean if a field has been set.

+### GetEventSignature

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetEventSignature() string`

+GetEventSignature returns the EventSignature field if non-nil, zero value otherwise.

+### GetEventSignatureOk

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetEventSignatureOk() (*string, bool)`

+GetEventSignatureOk returns a tuple with the EventSignature field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEventSignature

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) SetEventSignature(v string)`

+SetEventSignature sets EventSignature field to given value.

+### HasEventSignature

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) HasEventSignature() bool`

+HasEventSignature returns a boolean if a field has been set.

-### GetEventOfInterest
+### GetReadFunction

-`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetEventOfInterest() string`
+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetReadFunction() string`

-GetEventOfInterest returns the EventOfInterest field if non-nil, zero value otherwise.
+GetReadFunction returns the ReadFunction field if non-nil, zero value otherwise.

-### GetEventOfInterestOk
+### GetReadFunctionOk

-`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetEventOfInterestOk() (*string, bool)`
+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetReadFunctionOk() (*string, bool)`

-GetEventOfInterestOk returns a tuple with the EventOfInterest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetReadFunctionOk returns a tuple with the ReadFunction field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEventOfInterest
+### SetReadFunction

-`func (o *OracleRegisterRequestOracleRegisterRequestParameter) SetEventOfInterest(v string)`
+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) SetReadFunction(v string)`

-SetEventOfInterest sets EventOfInterest field to given value.
+SetReadFunction sets ReadFunction field to given value.

-### HasEventOfInterest
+### HasReadFunction

-`func (o *OracleRegisterRequestOracleRegisterRequestParameter) HasEventOfInterest() bool`
+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) HasReadFunction() bool`

-HasEventOfInterest returns a boolean if a field has been set.
+HasReadFunction returns a boolean if a field has been set.

 ### GetWriteFunction